rkruegs123/jax-dna/README.md

 - Note that we get trace errors when using normal `if` statements without any `jit`ing because JAX-MD traces to determine force vs. energy
 - Non-bonded excluded volume
 - Go over all code with Megan
+- Need to ask sam: how is the moment of inertia passed to the rigid body integrators?
+Is it calculated from the mass somehow?
+If so, how does it generalize beyond isotropic spheres (i.e. take the shape of the rigid body into account)?